 When I finally left the cabin to open the gift shop for the campers, relief flooded me.
 I hadn’t necessarily gained any sleep, but way more important than a physical refresh was the spiritual refresh I received.

 How often do you sit down and pray for an hour at a time?
 Yes, you read that right—a whole hour.
 It may sound daunting at first, but trust me, it’s worth it!

 Spending large chunks of time in prayer has taken my walk with God to the next level.
 I haven’t necessarily seen the shockingly-quick answered prayers that you hear about in missionary stories, but I’ve seen a transformation in my own life.
 Without fail, I am spiritually refreshed and my faith is deepened.
-I know God is listening because I can see him working in my life.
+I know God is listening because I can see Him working in my life.

-Young person, if you want to do a hard thing, than spend some serious time on your knees.
+Young person, if you want to do a hard thing, then spend some serious time on your knees.
 If you want to change to world, there is no better place to begin than with prayer.
 Here are some practical ways to make this happen:

 1: SET ASIDE TIME

 Your prayer time doesn’t necessarily have to accompany your normal devotional time.
 For me personally, a lot of times evenings work better for dedicated prayer time.
 It may be different for you.
 Whatever time works best, make sure that time is set aside especially for prayer.
 Having a designated, pre-planned time will also help you prepare your heart.